Avondale Cover 4.jpg

 Excursions to London museums and other cultural sights

-Breakfast Club which provides a healthy breakfast with books and games before school
+Breakfast Club which provides a healthy breakfast with books, magazines and games before school

 Playground and sports equipment